 Start by removing the shower handle.
-In our example, there is a screw behind the cap that holds the handle in place.
-In other cases, you will need an Allen wrench to remove the screw and then the handle.
+In this example, there is a screw behind the cap that holds the handle in place.
+In other cases, you may need an Allen wrench to remove the screw and then the handle.

 Remove the Escutcheon Trim Plate

 Remove the escutcheon trim plate to access the shower valve.
 This is the round metal cover that hides the hole in the shower wall through which the plumbing exits.

 With the handle out of the way, you can easily get to the second set of screws that hold the trim plate in place.
 Unscrew both, then pull the plate off the wall.
 If there is any caulk around the trim plate, you may need to use a utility knife to cut it before the plate comes off.
 If there is a protective plate covering the valve, remove that now as well.

 In this example, the faucet opening in the wall had to be enlarged to remove the protective plate.
 If you need to do the same, make sure that the hole is only as large as it needs to be in order to minimize wall repair after the new faucet is installed.

 Cut or break open a bigger hole, if necessary, for removing and installing the valves.
 There are two options: cutting into the wall behind the plumbing cavity or working through a small opening in the surround.

 In this example, the hole in the fiberglass shower surround was enlarged from the front side by breaking out pieces with pliers.
 Other types of wall surfaces might require different techniques for enlarging the faucet opening.

 Keep in mind this hole should ideally be hidden behind the cover plate on the new faucet when the project is done.
 To make sure the hole isn’t too big, use the new cover plate as a guide for gauging how big you can make your hole.